 Q3: What are the Negatives of a Medicare Advantage plan?

-- Ans: There are the negatives of a Medicare Advantage plan.
+- Ans: There are negatives to a Medicare Advantage plan.
 One is that most plans will not cover all of your prescriptions so you need to learn if they cover some or all of what you take.
 Another negative is that they might not cover as much or at all if you have something that is not in their package.

 Q4: What is covered by medicare advantage plans?